-China's social media giant, WeChat, is another major source of news within the Chinese American community.
+China's social media giant WeChat is another major source of news within the Chinese American community.
 But it is more than that; for many users in the United States, China, and around the world, WeChat is a digital ecosystem so ubiquitous that it constitutes a lifestyle-a drumbeat that determines the rhythms of the day.
 In the United States, as in China, WeChat censors news and comments in accordance with rules set by China's Communist Party.
+Indeed, WeChat is an example of how China is now exporting PRC media censorship overseas.
+Links sent via WeChat between users in the United States routinely won't open if those sites are blocked in China.

-In an analysis of WeChat articles popular in the United States, researcher Zhang Chi found that the most successful pieces skewed significantly to the right of the US political spectrum.
-Zhang noted that the right-wing view on WeChat generally embraces a social Darwinist, zero-sum conception of racial politics, with Chinese in America portrayed as beaten down by a system that favors other racial groups and illegal immigrants from Latin America.
+In an analysis of WeChat articles popular in the United States, researcher Zhang Chi found that the most successful pieces skewed significantly to the right of the US political spectrum.46 Zhang noted that the right-wing view on WeChat generally embraces a social Darwinist, zero-sum conception of racial politics, with Chinese in America portrayed as beaten down by a system that favors other racial groups and illegal immigrants from Latin America.
 One popular WeChat channel blamed the wildfires in 2017 in Northern California on an undocumented immigrant.

 Numerous other channels reported on alleged plans for mass riots and a civil war in the United States led by the leftist group Antifa.
-When a Chinese jogger was struck and killed in a DUI case in a suburb of Los Angeles, a popular WeChat channel reported that the motorist was undocumented and had committed the act to extend his stay in the United States.
-Zhang noted that another cause of concern was the fact that these WeChat channels helped foster anxiety among first-generation Chinese.
+When a Chinese jogger was struck and killed in a DUI case in a suburb of Los Angeles, a popular WeChat channel reported that the motorist was undocumented and had committed the act to extend his stay in the United States.47 Zhang noted that another cause of concern was the fact that these WeChat channels helped foster anxiety among first-generation Chinese.
 As with other Chinese immigrants who rely on traditional Chinese-language media for information, the anti-American hothouse created by WeChat's "news channels" leads to a type of resentful pro-Chinese nationalism that is ripe for exploitation by the Chinese government.